prmrdl/XenGuide/sites/prototype/content/Ocean/overview.md

 ## Overview

-The Ocean dashboard contains a [port-to-port search]({{< ref "Ocean/portsearch.md" >}}) and a number of sub-sections that describe your performance in the market.
-You can use the dashboard to understand your position in the market and to quickly navigate between different features of Xeneta.
+The Ocean dashboard ties together all the key pieces of information about your freight spend in a single page.
+It's a good starting point for understanding your position in the freight market.

+Once you have the basics down, you can use the dashboard to quickly navigate to deeper analytics provided by Xeneta.
+The [port-to-port search]({{< ref "Ocean/portsearch.md" >}}) is a core tool for finding current and historical prices for trade lanes and trade corridors across the world.
+The My Spend and My Prices sections of the dashboard connect you to expanded details about your freight prices.

 {{< fig src="../ocean-dashboard.png" text="Dashboard — Xeneta Ocean" >}}